amitg0161/learninggit/README.md

 # Basic Flask App
 # I am using it for learing git

-making some changes to learn.
+making some changes to learn. and upload it to the upstream.

 This small repo demonstrates a proper file structure for a Flask app.
 The folders named *static* and *templates* are required.